Royally Annoying Review on Royal Challah Silicone Mold

 My answer to this review is as follows:

-Still the question remains: How does the challah come out in this mold, for G-d’s sake?
+Still the question remains: How does the challah come out in this challah silicone mold, for G-d’s sake?
 Come on people: Spill the beans!
-Seriously: I am thinking of buying a couple of them, as I may be a great baker, that’s what I hear, but I am a lousy braider, that’s I don’t hear: thank you dearest students for never saying what I always think: My bread is delicious but pretty homely!
+Seriously: I am thinking of buying a couple of them, as I may be a good baker, that’s what I hear, but I am a lousy braider, that’s what I don’t hear: thank you dearest students for never saying what I always think: My bread is delicious but pretty homely!